 Network Function Virtualization (NFV) and Software Defined Networks (SDN) are technologies that provide agility in the networking space, while reducing CAPEX and OPEX, but they need to be Managed and Orchestrated accordingly in order to provide Network Services.
 That is the role of the Management and Orchestration (MANO) stack, as defined by the ETSI recommendations.
 Furthermore, as the industry moves from dedicated boxes into Virtual Network Functions, the desire to automate and ease the deployment process has never been higher.

-WhiteNFV’s architecture is based on Open Source MANO latest release (Release FIVE to this date), so it includes the latest developments.
+WhiteNFV’s architecture is based on Open Source MANO latest release (Release SEVEN to this date), so it includes the latest developments.
 Main components are:

 Most components, except for VCA, are delivered as Docker Containers:

 Built for resiliency

 Our deployments make use of a Container Orchestration Engine (COE) to implement a resilient architecture.
 In particular, this COE is based on our own Kubernetes distribution (WhiteMist), that will ensure a distributed and resilient deployment, taking advantage of the newest dockerized architecture of OSM.
 High availability and VIP load balancing is implemented by COE, providing a highly reliable solution.

 At Whitestack we value Network Services stability, and will put all our efforts together to implement a tiered continuous integration and delivery platform, aimed to combine rigorous testing with the agility required by business units.
 By using an automated continuous testing environment, we are going to keep track of the repository health, detecting (before any major Release) any commit that breaks functionality.